Advisors

 DR. ANTONIETA JIMÉNEZ

 Antonieta, Mexican, (Ph.D. in Anthropology, Master degree in Archeology) is a professor and researcher at Colegio de Michoacán, a social sciences research institution in Mexico.
-She is the author of the book Sharing the Treasure, A methodology for archaeological interpretation (Sharing the Treasure, Methodology to spread the archeology, Colmich / 2017).
+She is the author of the book Sharing the Treasure, A methodology for archaeological interpretation (Compartiendo el Tesoro: Metodología para divulgar la arqueología, Colmich, 2017).
 She is a Member of the National Council of Science and Technology in Mexico (Level I); Full Member of the Association for Heritage Interpretation in the UK and Regular Member in Interpret Europe.
+She is also founding director of the Mexican Association of Heritage Interpreters.

 CLARK HANCOCK